|

 Mink Snow, Seal Lynx Snow, and Seal Sepia

-have the most glitter of all the Bengal colors.
+glitter of all the Bengal colors.

 The Mink Snow has a cream colored background